Love-Redin/Discrete-Markov-Chains/example.md

 This example assumes familiarity with pandas.

-Say that we have a pandas dataframe of daily rain data, looking like this:
+Say that we have a pandas dataframe of time series daily rain data from SMHI, looking like this:

 ```
       Representativt dygn  Nederbördsmängd